-As part of our curriculum offer to all pupils, we build upon the good practice in the Social and Emotional Aspects of Learning (JIGSAW) materials.
+As part of our curriculum offered to all pupils, we build upon the good practice in the Social and Emotional Aspects of Learning (JIGSAW) materials and StormBreak, which explores wellbeing and mental health with our children through movement.
 We have two trained ELSAs (Emotional Literacy Support Assistant); ELSA intervention is available for children across the school and children are usually referred by the class teacher.
 Such support could be on-going and in collaboration with other professionals (for example following a bereavement or a family separation) or short term (for example to support with a change in friendship groups or settling into a new class).
 It could be to give key strategies to develop anger management skills or as an opportunity for a very quiet child to 'find his/her voice'.
 If you feel that your child would benefit from support such as this, please do come and talk to either their teacher or Mrs Trimmer, our SENDCO.

-We also run a Breakfast Club for pupils by invitation, run by a member of staff (who is also one of our ELSA's) which allow the children the opportunity to develop social skills with adult support and be better prepared for the school day.
+We also run a Breakfast Club for pupils by invitation, (run by two members of staff) which allow the children the opportunity to develop social skills with adult support and be better prepared for the school day.